anordertoreclaim/PixelCNN/README.md

   --weight-decay WEIGHT_DECAY
-                        Weight decay rate of optimizer --max-norm MAX_NORM   Max norm of the gradients after clipping --cuda CUDA           Flag indicating whether CUDA should be used
+                        Weight decay rate of optimizer --max-norm MAX_NORM   Max norm of the gradients after clipping --epoch-samples EPOCH_SAMPLES
+                        Number of images to sample each epoch --cuda CUDA           Flag indicating whether CUDA should be used
 ```
 ### Sample